-Based on the success of the first tour in 2012, Pedal The Plains made an even bigger splash the next two years with a new route, educational activities and entertainment.
+After the success of the first tour in 2012, Pedal The Plains makes a splash every year with a new route, educational activities and entertainment.

-With a nod to the state's high-profile (literally and figuratively) pro road race, August's USA Pro Challenge, Pedal The Plains embraces a flatter, more leisurely pace, where stopping to sample the bounty of the area's farmers' markets, crafts fairs, historic trails and educational farming techniques, as well as concerts, beer gardens, county fairs and a family fun ride.
+With a nod to the state's high-profile (literally and figuratively) pro road race, the USA Pro Challenge, Pedal The Plains embraces a flatter, more leisurely pace, where stopping to sample the bounty of the area's farmers' markets, crafts fairs, historic trails and educational farming techniques, as well as concerts, beer gardens, county fairs and a family fun ride.
 For those feeling hardier, there's even a scenic century ride.
-More information to come!

-Day 2: Fort Morgan to Sterling, passing through Brush, Snyder and Willard
+Day 2: Holyoke to Sterling, passing through Paoli, Haxtun and Fleming

 Off-the-Bike Events: Pedal The Plains Party & Festival with live entertainment, Sugar Beet Days Festival, arts and craft vendors, local-food-centric booths and plenty of cold Colorado beverages

 Day 3: Sterling to Julesburg, passing through Iliff, Sedgwick, Ovid

 Off-the-Bike Events: Finish-line celebration with country cooking, live entertainment and a bike raffle